mohamedelgendyx/Todo-React-App/README.md

 ## Usage

 To use the app, simply add tasks to the list using the input field.
-Click on a task to mark it as complete or delete it.
+Click on a conplete icon to mark it as complete as well as update and delete.

 ## Contributing